 The addition of another tank makes dual tank systems a great choice in households or businesses with high water consumption.
 Why?
 The answer is pretty simple.
 Normally with one tank, when the system regenerates (usually at night), you don’t have soft water for usage.
 However, when one more tank is implemented, one can still work while the other regenerates, thus you have soft water regardless of time.

 One of the best dual tank water softeners that you can find right now is the Aquasana EQ-WELL-UV-PRO-AST Whole House Water Filter System.
 This model is one of the few exceptions that aren’t based on the addition of salt or any other extra products for water softening.
-It also comes with UV purifier so you can combine both softening and filtration for incredible results.
+It also comes with a UV purifier so you can combine both softening and filtration for incredible results.
 Or you can take a look at the Abundant Flow Water WS-48k-91SXT Complete Softener, which is considered the most efficient softener for water usage and salt saving.

 Nevertheless, it’s worth mentioning that dual tank systems are not a must-have for any family.
 Because dual tank water softeners have two tanks, they take up a lot of space and also cost you a massive amount of money.
 The installation may be difficult to tackle sometimes, so that’s another disadvantage.